Student Employment Handbook

 Insure federal regulations and institutional policies are followed.

-Complete W-4 and I-9 forms with Business Services before you begin working.
+Complete W-4, I-9, direct deposit authorization and marketplace coverage forms with Business Services before you begin working.

 Perform tasks as assigned by the supervisor.